Stillpoint-Software/hyperbee.json/README.md

 ﻿# JSONPath

-A C# implementation of JSONPath for .NET `System.Text.Json` with a plugable expression selector.
+A C# implementation of JSONPath for .NET `System.Text.Json` and `System.Text.Json.Nodes`.

 ## Why

 .NET `System.Text.Json` lacks support for JSONPath.
-The primary goal of this project is to create a JSONPath library for .NET that will
+The primary goal of this project is to provide a JSONPath library for .NET that will

 * Directly leverage `System.Text.Json`
 * Align with the draft JSONPath Specification RFC 9535